-After getting evolved as a mother, I found myself engaged in serious conversations related to baby’s future.
-For example, are educational institutions safe despite heavy school fee structure?
+After getting evolved as a mother, I found myself engaged in serious conversations related to the baby’s future.
+For example, are educational institutions safe despite massive school fee structure?
 How good and feasible, home-school concept can be?.
 Which school is best and why?
-Which school focuses on overall development of a child?
+Which school focuses on the overall development of a child?
 How to save for baby’s admission and future studies and the list goes on.
 I am on my way to become a perfect critical thinker.;-)

 #3 Improving Habits

 Habits form our behavior and are repetitive.
 Babies are fast learners and imitate their parents and peers.
 In the long run, it’s beneficial to practice and give up some habits which we think are undesirable.
 For example, I try to avoid excess use of technology (television, mobile phone, laptop) in-front of my toddler.

 Initially, I used to crib about me not getting enough time for myself.
 But when I became a mother, I have started setting priorities, working on schedules and following discipline and routine to manage time and work.

 Health is essential.
 From the time when I became a mother, I am vigilant towards my health.
 I wish to be fit and healthy because then only I would be able to take care of my little one.

 I loved junk food and eating outside, but from the time of conception, I started eating and believing that homemade food is the best.
 I prepare food for my little one and don’t want her to rely on junk at least in the early foundation years.